Qt-dev/cool-faker/README.md

 # CoolFaker

-A faker gem that generate famous and fun data !
+A faker gem that generates famous and fun data !

 ## Installation